lucaskorol21/GO-RXR/PAPER/paper.md

 ## Basic concepts

 The primary goal of GO-RXR is to simplify and optimize the data analysis process for resonant x-ray reflectometry.
 Initially conceived as a command-line tool, it evolved into a GUI-based software with enhanced visualization capabilities.
 Developed using Python with PyQt5 for the interface, this software integrates the Pythonreflectivity [@pythonreflectivity] open-source package to carry out reflectivity calculations efficiently.
 GO-RXR has been tested extensively on Ubuntu 22.04 with Python 3.10, ensuring reliable performance on this operating system.
-After running the GUI_GO.py file, the start screen in \autoref{fig:start-screen} will be displayed
+After running the GUI_GO.py file, the start screen in \autoref{fig:start-screen} will be displayed.

 ![Start screen of GO-RXR.
 The interface is divided into three main sections: 1) Toolbar, 2) Workspace Navigator, and 3) Workspace Area. \label{fig:start-screen}](../FIGURES/go-rxr-start.png)